Algebraic hyperbolicity of very general hypersurfaces in homogeneous varieties: Examples

 \section{Examples}

-In this section, we apply Theorem \ref{oTeorema} to explicit examples of homogeneous varieties.
+In this section, we apply Theorem~\ref{oTeorema} to explicit examples of homogeneous varieties.
 For more details on these varieties, we refer to \cite{IMPANGA}.
-We note that we can also apply the theorem to products of these varieties.
+The projective normality hypothesis follows from \cite{RR85}.
+The section-dominating collections of line bundles follow from Examples~\ref{section-dominating} and~\ref{section-dom-products}.
+We remark that we can also apply the theorem to products of these varieties.